MetPX/sarracenia/doc/Prog.rst

 usually correspond to a file, but for large files, there will be one message per part.
 One can use the parent.msg.partstr to find out which part you have (See `sr_post.1 <sr_post.1.html>`_ for details on partstr encoding.

-One can use sr_subscribe and set an the on_message plugin to return 'False' to prevent downloading.
+Ensure the on_message plugin returns 'False' to prevent downloading.

 .. note::